Regina Carter: Career

-Carter returned to the U.S. and first came into the spotlight as the violinist for the all female pop-jazz quintet Straight Ahead in 1987, with Cynthia Dewberry, Gayelynn McKinney, Eileen Orr, and Marion Hayden.
-In the early to mid-1990s, Branford Marsalis was quoted as saying, "They truly swing."
+Carter returned to the U.S. and first came into the spotlight as the violinist for the all-female pop-jazz quintet Straight Ahead in 1987, with Cynthia Dewberry, Gayelynn McKinney, Eileen Orr, and Marion Hayden.
+In the early to mid-1990s, Branford Marsalis was quoted as saying: "They truly swing."
 They released a trio of albums on the Atlantic Jazz label including their self-titled debut, Body and Soul, and Look Straight Ahead.
 Carter went solo before the release of their third album, Dance of the Forest Rain.
-In 1991 she left the band and moved to New York City.
+In 1991, she left the band and moved to New York City.

-While in New York she was a relative unknown and undertook work accompanying performers such as Aretha Franklin, Lauryn Hill, Mary J. Blige, Billy Joel, and Dolly Parton.
-She also played with Max Roach and Oliver Lake, as well as being in the String Trio of New York.
+While in New York, she was a relative unknown and undertook work accompanying performers such as Aretha Franklin, Lauryn Hill, Mary J. Blige, Billy Joel, and Dolly Parton.
+Carter also played with Max Roach and Oliver Lake, as well as being in the String Trio of New York.
 Carter worked on the albums Intermobility (1993), Octagon (1994), and Blues ... ?
 (1996) with the group.

 While with the trio, she released her first solo CD, Regina Carter (1995).
 Dedicated to her mother, Something for Grace was released in 1997.
-She toured with Wynton Marsalis for the 1997 production Blood on the Fields.
+Carter toured with Wynton Marsalis for the 1997 production Blood on the Fields.
 She then changed record companies from Atlantic Records to Verve Music Group, which allowed her more artistic freedom, and she released Rhythms of the Heart (1999).
-The album Motor City Moments, paying homage to her hometown, was released in 2000.
+The album Motor City Moments, paying respect to her hometown, was released in 2000.

 In December 2001, she played a concert in Genoa using Il Cannone Guarnerius, a violin that was made in 1743 and was once owned and favoured by Niccolò Paganini.
 The violin was bequeathed to Genoa after Paganini's death in 1840.
 The name of instrument is given because an "explosive" sound can be achieved.
 Carter was invited to play after the incidents of the September 11 attacks as a gesture of solidarity.
 She was both the first jazz musician and the first African American to play the instrument.
 She later recorded Paganini: After a Dream for Verve Records.
 The album featured classical works by Maurice Ravel and Claude Debussy, and Cinema Paradiso by Ennio Morricone.